microsoft/vscode-docs/api/extension-guides/debug-extension.md

 **Rule of thumb:** If activation of a debug extensions is cheap, use `onDebug`.
 If it is expensive, use `onDebugInitialConfigurations` and/or `onDebugResolve` depending on whether the `DebugConfigurationProvider` implements the corresponding methods `provideDebugConfigurations` and/or `resolveDebugConfiguration`.

-## Publishing your Debug Adapter
+## Publishing your debugger extension

-Once you have created your debug adapter you can publish it to the Marketplace:
+Once you have created your debugger extension you can publish it to the Marketplace:

-* update the attributes in the `package.json` to reflect the naming and purpose of your debug adapter.
+* Update the attributes in the `package.json` to reflect the naming and purpose of your debug adapter.
-* upload to the Marketplace as described in [Share an Extension](/docs/extensions/publish-extension) section.
+* Upload to the Marketplace as described in [Share an Extension](/docs/extensions/publish-extension) section.

-## Alternative approach to develop a Debug Extension
+## Alternative approach to develop a debugger extension

-As we have seen, developing a debug extension typically involves debugging both the extension and the debug adapter in two parallel sessions.
+As we have seen, developing a debugger extension typically involves debugging both the extension and the debug adapter in two parallel sessions.
 As explained above VS Code supports this nicely but development could be easier if both the extension and the debug adapter would be one program that could be debugged in one debug session.

 This approach is in fact easily doable as long as your debug adapter is implemented in TypeScript/JavaScript.
-The basic idea is to run the Debug Adapter as a server inside the extension and to make VS Code to connect to it instead of launching a new Debug Adapter per session.
+The basic idea is to run the Debug Adapter as a server inside the extension host and to make VS Code to connect to it instead of launching a new Debug Adapter per session.

-Mock debug shows how a [DebugAdapterDescriptorFactory](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L74-L98) can be used to create and [register](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L32-L36) a server-based Debug Adapter.
+Mock Debug shows how a [DebugAdapterDescriptorFactory](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L74-L98) can be used to create and [register](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L32-L36) a server-based Debug Adapter.
-The feature is by setting the compile time flag [`EMBED_DEBUG_ADAPTER`](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L17) to true.
-If you now start debugging the extension with **F5** you will hit breakpoints not only in the extension but in the debug adapter as well.
+The feature is enabled by setting the compile time flag [`EMBED_DEBUG_ADAPTER`](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L17) to true.
+If you now start debugging the extension with **F5** you will hit breakpoints not only in the extension host but in the debug adapter as well.